cultuurnet/apidocs/projects/uitdatabank/docs/entry-api/authentication.md

 When you send requests to Entry API using a token previously obtained from the JWT provider and suddenly receive error responses with status 401, your token has expired.

 You can renew your token using the previously obtained refresh token.
-To do so, send a HTTP request to the `/refresh` endpoint on the JWT provider including an `apiKey` query parameter and `refresh` query parameter.
+To do so, send an HTTP request to the `/refresh` endpoint on the JWT provider including an `apiKey` query parameter and `refresh` query parameter.

 For example: